the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 utilities) in the city.
 From 2004 to 2019, monthly rent plus utilities rose from $758 to $1,010 in New Orleans, a 33 percent increase after adjusting for inflation.
-Meanwhile, median gross rents increased 19 percent metrowide compared to only 18 percent nationwide.
+Meanwhile, median gross rents increased 19 percent metrowide compared to 18 percent nationwide.

 <img src="http://www.datacenterresearch.org/a/wp-content/uploads/2020/10/medrent-1.png" style="display: block; margin: auto;" />